Assassination of Admiral Coligny: Wedding

 Guise and his retinues arrived in the city for the wedding in early August, to a rapturous welcome from the militant parts of the population.
 They based themselves out of the Hôtel de Guise and the cloisters of Saint-Germain and other places of the clergy in the city.

 On 17 August the engagement took place between the couple.
 The next day, 18 August the wedding was celebrated at the Notre-Dame without the long-awaited Papal dispensation.
-A splendid cortege of the couple, the princes of the blood, the marshals and grandes of France followed them down the aisle.
+A cortege of the couple, the princes of the blood, the marshals and grandes of France followed them down the aisle.
 In place of the Pope's blessing, Cardinal Bourbon was coerced into giving his assent to the match.
 For attendance of Mass, Anjou filled in for the place of Navarre.
 The Catholics were dressed in their most exuberant finery, with Anjou wearing a pale yellow satin suit with silver embroidery and pearls.
 This conspicuously marked out the Huguenot nobles, all clothed in dour black for the celebration.